 Currently, 1 in 91 children are diagnosed with autism, which is a social language impairment that often includes difficulties with language processing and expressive communication skills.
 Other variables that may contribute to communication delays include complications at birth, large families, working parents, exposure to multiple languages and chronic ear infections.

 So what do you do when your child is not repeating words or building speech skills?
 How do you teach a moving target!
-Here are some tips to work into your daily routine.

-Encourage them talk by....
+There are ways to make them talk.....

 Engineering the Environment